-Moving can be a stressful time, especially when it comes to packing up the kitchen.
-How were you able to get so much stuff in the cupboards, cabinets, pantries, and kitchen shelves?
-And while plates and glasses and french presses may get a lot of attention when packing, how to pack knives for moving is equally important.
+Moving can be a stressful time in our lives, especially when it comes to packing up the kitchen.
+How were you able to get all that stuff in the cupboards, cabinets, pantries, and kitchen shelves, right?
+And while plates, glasses and French presses may get a lot of attention when packing, how to pack knives for your move is just as important.

-It’s important to make sure that your knives are packed properly so that they don’t damage any other items in the same box.
-And if you pack with other silverware, you don’t want to reach into the moving box and end up accidentally cutting yourself on chef knives!
-Moving is stressful enough without needing a bunch of Band-Aids.
+It’s vital to make sure that your knives are packed properly so they don’t damage any other items in the same box.
+And if you pack them with other silverware, you don’t want to reach into the moving box and end up accidentally cutting yourself on those steak knives!
+Moving is stressful enough without needing to break out the first aid kit.

-If you are a professional chef, you probably already have a handy pouch for transporting your knives.
-For all others, here are some tips on how to pack kitchen knives safely and securely for moving:
+Before you start packing your knives, you’ll need to gather some essential supplies.
+If you’re a professional chef, you probably already have a handy pouch for transporting your knives.
+For everyone else, here are some tips on how to pack kitchen knives safely and securely for moving:

 Organize Your Knives

-Butter knives or table knives can probably be grouped together because there will be similar sizes and the blades are neither that pointy nor that sharp.
+Butter knives or table knives can probably be grouped together because there will be similar sizes and the blades aren’t that pointy or sharp.
 Carving knives, bread knives, cleavers, and larger knives should be wrapped individually but can be grouped together after.